halimah999/java_overview/README.md

 ### what is the difference between java and c++?
 Before talking about difference between c++ and Java I will talk about plugin and embedded system
-1. **embedded system:**
+> 1. **embedded system:**

+> - An embedded system is a system in which the computer (generally a microcontroller or microprocessor) is included as an integral part of the system.<br>
+> - Embedded system is controllers that is handled using real-time operating systems. it is  embedded in different devices such as smartphones, watches, cars, etc. to make them "smarter".<br>
+> - embedded systems programming that is quite different than traditional programming as it requires low-level system access and as low usage of resources as possible.

+> 2. **plugins system:**

-An embedded system is a system in which the computer (generally a microcontroller or microprocessor) is included as an integral part of the system.<br>
+> - An embedded system is a system in which the computer (generally a microcontroller or microprocessor) is included as an integral part of the system.<br>
-Embedded system is controllers that is handled using real-time operating systems. it is  embedded in different devices such as smartphones, watches, cars, etc. to make them "smarter".<br>
+> - Embedded system is controllers that is handled using real-time operating systems. it is  embedded in different devices such as smartphones, watches, cars, etc. to make them "smarter".<br>
-embedded systems programming that is quite different than traditional programming as it requires low-level system access and as low usage of resources as possible.
+> - embedded systems programming that is quite different than traditional programming as it requires low-level system access and as low usage of resources as possible.

 - C and C++ are a bit lower level and more complex to use, they are generally only popular in systems programming or anywhere where high levels of optimization are important.